 Earlier this summer, I completed a documentation project at the University of Warwick (my employer) for a web application called Tabula.
 The design and development teams rewrote the coursework management component, roughly a quarter of the app, from scratch.
 I was responsible for writing the support pages on the IT Services’ website for use by staff and students, and contributing to alpha testing.
 The development team releases new versions of Tabula iteratively, typically once a week.

-When you spend significant time writing in web applications – say, in a CMS, social media client, bid submission portal, or a Markdown editor – a quick way to count words and characters is useful.
+When you spend significant time writing in web applications – say, in a CMS, social media client or a bid submission portal – a quick way to count words and characters is useful.
 Here are my favourite tools to count words or characters without leaving the browser.
-Word Count extension for Chrome This is a basic extension to display word and character count.
-When you install the Word Count extension it sits in the navigation bar.